rust-lang/rust/doc/rust.md

 Evaluating a swap expression causes, as a side effect, the values held in the left-hand-side and right-hand-side [lvalues](#lvalues-rvalues-and-temporaries) to be exchanged indivisibly.

-Evaluating a swap expression neither changes reference counts nor deeply copies any unique structure pointed to by the moved [rvalue](#lvalues-rvalues-and-temporaries).
+Evaluating a swap expression neither changes reference counts, nor deeply copies any owned structure pointed to by the moved [rvalue](#lvalues-rvalues-and-temporaries).
-Instead, the swap expression represents an indivisible *exchange of ownership* between the right-hand-side and the left-hand-side of the expression.
+Instead, the swap expression represents an indivisible *exchange of ownership*, between the right-hand-side and the left-hand-side of the expression.
 No allocation or destruction is entailed.

 An example of three different swap expressions: